nayfin/demo-co/PRESENTATION_2.md

 And we get an error, but this expected as our component depends on the `ReactiveFormsModule` and we haven't provided it in the story's configuration.

+You can find more details on setup at [nx docs](https://nx.dev/latest/angular/plugins/storybook/overview).

 ### 02-import-required-modules

 So import `ReactiveFormsModule` in the story and add it to the `moduleMetadata` property of the `primary` story.

 ```ts
 // text.component.stories.ts